Marwenwill/OpenTN/Readme.md

+OpenTUNISIA is a Dashboarding tool emphasising institutional and economic indicators to give a clear vision about the foreign investment climat in Tunisia.

+Front-end technology: Angular
+Back-end technology: Flask

 Data sources :
     most of our data sources were pdf files, images and websites.
 You can find them in the following links :
         Unemployment indicator : [link](http://www.ins.nat.tn/sites/default/files/publication/pdf/Note_ENPE_2T2018_F.pdf)